 Since 2011, Jasper National Park has been designated as a Dark Sky Preserve, ensuring that the night sky as seen from the area is nothing but shining stars, a glowing moon, and clear constellations.

-Every October, the Town of Jasper hosts the annual Jasper Dark Sky Festival to celebrate their designation, and to come together in appreciating the stunning night sky.
+Every October, the Town of Jasper hosts the annual Jasper Dark Sky Festival to celebrate its designation, and to come together in appreciation of the stunning night sky.

-Even after October is over the nighttime views from the preserve are nothing short of remarkable, attracting visitors the world over to get a glimpse at their northern sights (and lights!).
+Even after October is over, the nighttime views from the preserve are nothing short of remarkable, attracting visitors the world over to get a glimpse of their northern sights (and lights!).

-The lake water turns a light blue during the summer and acts as the ideal backdrop or any adventuring photographer.
+The lake water turns a light blue during the summer and acts as the ideal backdrop for any adventure photographer.

-There are plenty of hikes around the area for that perfect vantage point (as shown above), though an easy day by lakeside would likely be just as stunning.
+There are plenty of hikes around the area for that perfect vantage point (as shown above), though an easy day spent lakeside would likely be just as stunning.